Personalized Legacies: How Global Death Rituals Inspire Unique Ways to Remember

 For: Celebrating legacies with joy.

-The Truth: Memorials aren’t about the object — they’re about creating triggers.
-A Personalized T-shirt printed with Fando’s truck and his name (even without a tombstone) shouts: “He was here.”
+The Truth: Memorials aren’t just about the object — they’re about creating triggers that affirm a personal legacy.
+A Personalized T-shirt printed with Fando’s truck and his name (even without a tombstone) shouts: ‘He was here,’ cementing a part of his unique legacy."

 Tech vs. Oblivion — Digital Ghosts & Time Capsules